ClaudioV05/TheUnifiedDevelopmentPowerPlatform/README.md

-# Unified Development Platform - UDP
+# Unified Development Power Platform - UDPP
-This service API is evolution of the old project of generate class development in Object Pascal.
+This API service is the evolution of the old project of generate class that was developed in Object Pascal using the Delphi XE10.